danjsabra/G10_RV/README.md

+# How to setup environment within terminal

-# To Setup Environment with tensorflow
+## To setup environment with tensorflow

 conda env create -f environment.yml

-# Now, to active this environment, use
+## Now, to activate this environment, use

 conda activate G10_RV